Karimai/designpatternpy/Structural/Adapter/description.md

 This pattern is useful when the existing interface is incompatible with the new one which we need.
 Instead of modifying the existing code, which can be risky and time-consuming, you can create an adapter that translates the existing code's interface into the interface expected by the new system.

+It is used to convert the interface of an existing class into another interface that a client expects.
+It allows two incompatible interfaces to work together.
+The Adapter acts as a wrapper around an object and exposes a different interface to the client.
+In other words, it makes two incompatible interfaces compatible by wrapping one of them with a compatible interface.